GatorSense/GSense/README.md

    conda activate gsense_env
    ```

-3. Install the core dependencies:
+3. Navigate into the GSense directory and install the core dependencies:

    ```bash
    cd GSense